COM3-02-06

 • S.B.
 (Computer Science & Engineering, Massachusetts Institute of Technology, Cambridge, MA, USA)

-LEONG Tze Yun is a Professor of Practice of Computer Science at the School of Computing, National University of Singapore (NUS).
-She directs the Medical Computing Laboratory at the School.
-She is also the Director of the NUS Artificial Intelligence Laboratory (NUSAiL).
-Tze Yun received her SB, SM, and PhD degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT), USA.
-Her research interests include responsible and decision-theoretic AI, neurocognitive modelling and causal reasoning, transfer and reinforcement learning, human-aware and adaptive computing, artificial general intelligence, and biomedical and health informatics.
-She has published and served on editorial boards and programme committees of leading international journals and conferences in AI and biomedical informatics.
-She is currently a Guest Editor of the Artificial Intelligence in Medicine series for the New England Journal of Medicine.
+LEONG, Tze Yun is Professor of Computer Science (Practice Track) at the School of Computing, National University of Singapore (NUS).
+Tze Yun received her SB, SM, and PhD degrees in Computer Science from Massachusetts Institute of Technology (MIT), USA.
+Her research interests include responsible AI, dynamic decision making, neurocognitive modeling, reinforcement learning, artificial general intelligence, and biomedical and health informatics.
 She is an elected Fellow of the American College of Medical Informatics (ACMI) and a founding Fellow of the International Academy of Health Sciences Informatics (IAHSI).
-With both academic background and business experience, Tze Yun regularly contributes to panels and committees on education, research and development, and ethics and governance strategies and policies in Computer Science, Artificial Intelligence and Health Informatics in Singapore and abroad.
-She is currently serving in AI advisory roles for the Urban Redevelopment Authority (URA) in Singapore, the Advisory Council on AI in Uzbekistan, the AI in Health Ethics and Governance guidance initiatives of the World Health Organization (WHO), and the AI Governance Alliance of the World Economic Forum (WEF).
+With a background in academia and business, Tze Yun participates in program committees and editorial boards of leading academic conferences and journals.
+She also contributes to policy work in education, research and development, ethics and governance strategies in Computer Science, Artificial Intelligence (AI), and Health Informatics.
+Previously, she served as a Board Member of Health Sciences Authority in Singapore (2020-2023) and Director of the former NUS Artificial Intelligence Laboratory (2022-2024).
+Currently, she is an AI advisor at the Urban Redevelopment Authority (URA) in Singapore and Advisory Council on AI in Uzbekistan.
+She is also a member of World Health Organization (WHO) Expert Group on Ethics and Governance of AI for Health and World Economic Forum's AI Governance Alliance.

 RESEARCH AREAS